Best Workout Order for Women: Strength Before Cardio for Fat Loss and Muscle Activation

 Email

-The most efficient structure is:
+The most effective structure is:

 Phase 1: Lower Body Strength Training — The Metabolic Engine